7 Days13,500 ft.

 The Destination offers the splendid view; the landscape is beyond imagination, the gigantic mountains wrapped with snow looks mesmerizing, and the green meadows are ultimate.

-Enriched by the glory of nature Trekking in Jammu and Kashmir can be the best experience, where this trekking destination Tarsar Marsar is no doubt a delightful one.
+Enriched by the glory of nature Trekking in Jammu & Kashmir can be the best experience, where this trekking destination Tarsar Marsar is no doubt a delightful one.

 During the daytime temperature will be 20 degree Celsius, and in nighttime temperature -2 degree Celsius.